AmandaBoyers/Learning/README.md

 # Data Analysis
-## R, SQL
+## Python, R, SQL

-I am trying to keep an electronic journal of things to remember, especially for SQL or R syntax.
+an electronic journal of things to remember